Saddle River, New Jersey: Local government

-As of 2024, the mayor is Republican Albert J. "Al" Kurpis, whose term of office ends December 31, 2023.
-Members of the Saddle River Borough Council are Council President David B. Hekemian (R, 2025), John V. Azzariti Jr. (R, 2023), Duncan B. Carpenter (R, 2025), Christopher DiGirolamo (R, 2024), Jeffrey S. Liva (R, 2024; elected to serve an unexpired term), and Ravi Sachdev (R, 2023).
+As of 2024, the mayor is Republican Albert J. "Al" Kurpis, whose term of office ends December 31, 2027.
+Members of the Saddle River Borough Council are Council President David B. Hekemian (R, 2025), Duncan B. Carpenter (R, 2025), Christopher DiGirolamo (R, 2024), Jon Kurpis (R, 2026), Jeffrey S. Liva (R, 2024; elected to serve an unexpired term) and Ravi Sachdev (R, 2026).

 In August 2022, the borough council appointed Jeffrey Liva to fill the seat expiring in December 2024 that had been held by Rosario Ruffino until he resigned from office earlier that month in protest over the cost of a park project.
 Liva served on an interim basis until the November 2022 general election, when he was elected to serve the remainder of the term of office.

 John Azzariti and Ravi Sachdev were sworn in to three-year terms by Mayor Albert Kurpis during a combined in-person/remote session in January 2021.
-Azzariti had been appointed to the council last July after Councilman John DeRosa resigned for professional reasons.
+Azzariti had been appointed to the council the previous July after Councilman John DeRosa resigned for professional reasons.
 However, Azzariti chose to run with Sachdev for two open three-year terms, seats previously held by Paul Schulstad—who resigned in March 2020—and Eric Jensen, who did not seek a new term.
 Christopher DiGirolamo was elected to serve the one year remaining on DeRosa's term of office.

-In March 2020, the Borough Council appointed Christopher T. DiGirolamo to fill the seat expiring in December 2020 that was vacated by Paul Schulstad when he resigned from office earlier that month.
+In March 2020, the borough council appointed Christopher T. DiGirolamo to fill the seat expiring in December 2020 that was vacated by Paul Schulstad when he resigned from office earlier that month.